Mammograms in breast screening

 - A quick guide to what's on this page

 - Having a mammogram

 - After the mammogram

 What a mammogram is

 A mammogram is an X-ray of the breast.
 The NHS breast screening programme uses mammograms to screen for breast cancer in women aged 50 to 70.
-They are expanding this from the ages of 47 to 73.
+In England, they are currently expanding the screening age from 47 to 73.
 You are also likely to have a mammogram if you have breast cancer symptoms, such as a lump, but this happens outside the screening service.

 How you have a mammogram

 A radiographer helps you to position one breast at a time between 2 flat plates on the X-ray machine.
 The plates press your breast firmly between them for a few moments to take the X-ray.
 You have 2 X-rays of each breast.
 The compression of the breast helps to give a clear picture.
 Having a mammogram can be uncomfortable.
 Some people find it painful.
 But the discomfort only lasts for the short time that your breast is compressed.

 Two specialists look at your mammogram to see if there are any signs of cancer.
 If there is any doubt at all about your mammogram, you will be asked to go back for more tests.
 Some cancers don't show up clearly on a mammogram.
 So, if you find any suspicious lump in your breast, always tell your doctor, even if you recently had a mammogram.